Pabito22/autoencoder-from-scratch/README.md

 ## 📁 Project Structure

 - `NeuralNet.py` — Core neural network implementation: supports forward propagation, backpropagation, and training.
-- `Training of Autoencoder.ipynb` — Jupyter notebook for training the autoencoder.
+- `Training of Autoencoder.ipynb` — Jupyter notebook for setting up the NN's architecture and training the autoencoder.
-- `Autoencoder in Action.ipynb` — Notebook for visualizing input digits, their compressed representations, and reconstructions.
+- `Autoencoder in Action.ipynb` — Notebook for visualizing input digits, their compressed representations, and learned reconstructions.
 - `layer_weights.npy` — (Optional) NumPy file containing trained layer weights for re-use or visualization.

 ---